adrirubio/demo-files/README.md

-# ai-pdf-reader-demo
+# demo-files
-Demo video of the ai-pdf-reader project
+Contains the demos of all the shipwrecked projects